TribbianniSun/TribbianniSun.github.io/leetcode_222/index.md

-New **binary-search** to solve Leetcode 222 - Count Complete Tree Nodes
+Use **binary-search** to solve Leetcode 222 - Count Complete Tree Nodes
 <!--more-->